docusign/native-ios-sdk/support-files/Permissions-Requirements.md

 `NSPhotoLibraryUsageDescription` is required in case the app needs to upload images for signature adoption.

-`Privacy - Photo Library Usage Description`: `You will be able to use photos taken from your camera to sign a document.`
+`Privacy - Photo Library Usage Description`: `You will be able to use photos from your photo library to sign a document.`

 ### Location Access

 During the signing process, a signer location information allows DocuSign to display the 'Signed in Location' on a map from within envelope History.
-By default, DocuSign will include a signer's IP address in the Certificate of Completion as part of the entire audit trail of a document.

-Sample usage description for Contacts access in `info.plist`.
+`NSLocationWhenInUseUsageDescription` is required in case the app needs to record more precise location data in the Certificate of Completion as part of the entire audit trail of a document.

 `Privacy - Location When In Use Usage Description`: `DocuSign records the location at which you sign a document to protect your signatures against fraud.`

-Additional details on location use can be found [here](https://support.docusign.com/en/articles/Why-does-DocuSign-request-my-location-information-when-signing-a-document).
+Additional details on location related tracking can be found [here](https://support.docusign.com/en/articles/Why-does-DocuSign-request-my-location-information-when-signing-a-document).

 ### Contacts Access

 If an app relies on the Apple Contacts to fill signer details, SDK has native-UI-components to fill in contact information (`name` and `email`) using Contacts Access on iOS.
 Alternative to UI components, the app could use Envelope & Recipient Defaults to set signer information programmatically.
 Also refer [Envelope Default](../Using-Envelope-Defaults.md) usage guide.

-Sample usage description for Contacts access in `info.plist`.
+`NSContactsUsageDescription` is required in case the app needs to access Contacts on device to fill recipient details during agreement preparation.

 `Privacy - Contacts Usage Description`: `You will be able to select contacts as recipients to sign a document.`